Tigertail (film): Plot

 Pin-Jui asks to have lunch with his daughter, and they spend most of it in silence.
 She eventually says Eric left her, but feels Pin-Jui does not comfort her.
 She leaves the lunch abruptly in frustration.

-One day, Pin-Jui looks up Yuan (Joan Chen) on Facebook and they begin messaging.
+One day, Pin-Jui looks up Yuan on Facebook and they begin messaging.
 When she comes to New York from Maryland, they decide to meet at a Chinese restaurant.
 They talk about the past and missed opportunities and she says she is happily married, and he admits his difficulties in connecting with his daughter.
 She suggests that he open up to Angela about his life.

 Angela hosts a Chinese New Year party for family and friends.
 Her mother, now a teacher, attends with a new partner, who clearly makes her happier than Pin-Jui did.
 After the party, Pin-Jui stays to his daughter's surprise and opens up about his tragic past.
 He eventually takes her to Taiwan — including his hometown — and begins to tell his life story.